konveyor/kai/CONTRIBUTING.md

 The best way to reach us with a question when contributing is to ask on:

-- The original github issue
+- The original GitHub issue
 - [The developer mailing list](https://groups.google.com/u/1/g/konveyor-dev)
 - [Our Slack channel - #konveyor-dev](https://kubernetes.slack.com/archives/C04QZJFQ0UA)

 ## Pull Request Lifecycle

-- Please submit pull-requests for the 'main' branch
+- Please submit pull requests for the 'main' branch
 - Please link your PR to an existing issue, if an existing issue is not present consider creating a new issue
-- If the PR is not yet ready you may mark it as a draft, and then once it's ready for a review remove the draft status and add a comment to let us know you are ready for a review.
+- If the PR is not yet ready you may mark it as a draft, and then once it's ready for review remove the draft status and add a comment to let us know you are ready for a review.

 ## Pull Request Title